trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 val activityLogger = mem.ActivityLogger()

 // Going through the flow
-val args = Args("YourRequestURIHere", kms.getCrypto(), didResolver)
+val interactionArgs = InteractionArgs("YourRequestURIHere", kms.getCrypto(), didResolver)
-val opts = Opts().setActivityLogger(activityLogger) // Optional, but useful for tracking credential activity val interaction = Interaction(args, opts) // This is a stateful object - we will use this to go through the flow.
+val interactionOpts = InteractionOpts().setActivityLogger(activityLogger) // Optional, but useful for tracking credential activity val interaction = Interaction(interactionArgs, interactionOpts) // This is a stateful object - we will use this to go through the flow.

-// It's a good idea to check the issuer's capabilities first val issuerCapabilities = interaction.issuerCapabilities() if (!issuerCapabilities.AuthorizationCodeGrantTypeSupported()) {
+// It's a good idea to check the issuer's capabilities first if (!interaction.authorizationCodeGrantTypeSupported()) {
     // This code example isn't applicable.
 See the pre-authorized code flow example instead.

     return